henry4k/konstrukt/Conventions.md

 Begin names with an underscore to mark them as private.
 Like `_myPrivateAttribute`.

-Package names resemble the file path that refers to the module:
+Package names resemble the file path that refers to the modue:
 `core/welder/WelderEffects` refers to `core/welder/WelderEffects.lua`.

 Classes created using middleclass,